happyren/Reading-notes/InternetNotes.md

 ### Ethernet

 Classic and switched ethernet: Classic Ethernet solves multiple access as above, switched network uses a switch device.

+#### Ethernet MAC sublayer protocol analysis

+1. first 8 bytes, 10101010(last byte of the 8 bytes is different, it is 10101011, which is _Start of the Frame_ delimiter), by the Manchester encoding, this sequence would generates a 10MHz square wave for 6.4 usec.

+2. the next 12 bytes contains 2 address, first is the destination address and the second is the source, the first bit of the address is **0** for ordinary address and **1** for Group address, which allows multiple stations to listen to a single address, which is multicasting, and if the address is all **1**, it is broadcasting.
+Source address is globally unique, assigned centrally by **IEEE**, first three bytes indicates the manufacturer, last three bytes are by manufacturer.

+3. Type of Length field, for Ethernet, type field tells the OS which protocol should the packet be handed in to, 0x0800 means IPv4; for IEEE 802.3, this field carrys the legth of the frame, which means a layering violation would be existed, and the extra header from LLC(Logical Link Control) has to be appended to use 8 bytes convey a 2 bytes protocol information for receiver to handle.
+After 97, IEEE says that all this field with a value greater than 1500(1536 = 0x600) is type, and smaller is length.

+4. Data, up to 1500 bytes, mostly constrained by the RAM price at that time.

 ## Network Layer